UC Merced GSA Conference Travel Award

 -Travel (Airfare, train, bus, rental car, personal vehicle)

 Two students from each school (Engineering, Natural Sciences, SSHA) will receive an award each cycle.
 Each student can only apply once during each award cycle.

 Applications will be randomly selected for awards, but students can receive up to one extra entry if they meet one of the following criteria:

 Applications that are incomplete, submitted out of the specified time period in the GSA official call-out email, or that have not followed instructions will be disqualified.

 AB 1887 prohibits the use of state funds to pay for travel to a state on the Attorney General's list, except where one of the statutory exceptions applies.
 It does not affect travel that is paid for or reimbursed using non-state funds.
-Currently, the following states are on the AG's list: Alabama, Iowa, Kansas, Kentucky, Mississippi, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, and Texas.
+Currently, the following states are on the AG's list: Alabama, Idaho, Iowa, Kansas, Kentucky, Mississippi, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, and Texas.
 This list is subject to change.